EDChui/katacoda-scenarios/slack-bot/step2.md

 `python main.py`{{execute interrupt}}

-If you have not added the bot to the channel, Slackbot (Yes, it is another bot) will remind you to invite our bot to the channel.
+If you have not added the bot to the channel, Slackbot (Yes, it is a bot by Slack) will remind you to invite our bot to the channel.

 ![Add Bot to Channel](./assets/step2/add_bot_to_channel.jpg)